devdemon/DevDemon-Docs/channel_images/tags/images.rst

 entry_id=""
 ==============
 Entry ID of an Channel Entry.
-Use this parameter to limit the files list to a specific entry.
+Use this parameter to limit the images list to a specific entry.

 url_title=""
 ==============